S0yabean76/code-institute-challenges/README.md

 ## Challenge 6

 Use the rotate function to spin an image infinitely.
 The image should rotate without any breaks and stops.
 Don't forget to give your animation a name!
 In the hint tab, you'll find a link to boilerplate files to help get you started.

+## Challenge 7

+When hovered, move a div with a class of element on X axis by 100% in 1 second.
+Apply transitions.